Myths Around Urinary Incontinence

 myths image using blocks

-Urinary incontinence is a big problem; however, unfortunately people refuse to acknowledge it due to the taboo around it and shy away from seeking medical help.
+Urinary incontinence is common, but many people avoid talking about it due to stigma and hesitate to seek help.
 Moreover, there are several myths around the issue which has further elevated the problem, like –

-Contrary to popular opinion, urinary incontinence is in fact not a disease but a symptom of an underlying medical or physical condition; it might even be an indicator that something is wrong in your daily habits and lifestyle, for example, consumption of excess caffeine and alcohol.
+Contrary to popular opinion, urinary incontinence is in fact not a disease but a symptom of an underlying medical or physical condition; it can signal issues in your daily habits or lifestyle, for example, consumption of excess caffeine and alcohol.
 This makes it even more important to seek help for your condition so that you can detect what is causing this issue in a timely manner to avoid any complications further.

 Myth 2 – Urinary Incontinence is a normal part of ageing

-Even though it is true to a certain extent that our bodies undergo changes as we age, especially women whose bodies undergo changes after delivery as well; it would be wrong to say that urinary incontinence is part-and-parcel of ageing.
-It can happen to anyone at any point of time in their life due to lifestyle, daily habits or underlying physical and medical issues.
+Even though it is true to a certain extent that our bodies undergo changes as we age, especially women whose bodies undergo changes after delivery as well; it would be wrong to say that urinary incontinence is a natural or inevitable part of ageing.
+It can happen to anyone at any stage of life due to lifestyle, daily habits or underlying physical and medical issues.

-Myth 3 – It is not a treatable condition, especially in older adults
+Myth 3 – Incontinence isn’t treatable, especially in older adults

 Urinary incontinence, even in older adults, is treatable; however, the important thing is to assess and understand the reason for the incontinence.
-Thereon the issue is treatable with medications and therapies; it can be improved and even cured in many cases.
+It can often be treated with medication, therapy, or lifestyle changes; it can be improved and even cured in many cases.

 Myth 4 – Drinking fewer fluids will result in an improvement in incontinence

-This is a very prevalent myth in people that limiting fluid intake will produce less urine thereby resulting in improvement in incontinence.
-However, taking such a step is not going to help and might even further worsen the condition by leading to complications due to the body getting less water; it can even make the bladder irritable.
+This is a very prevalent myth in people that limiting fluids will reduce urine output, which some believe helps in incontinence.
+But this can actually make things worse by irritating the bladder and causing dehydration by leading to complications due to the body getting less water; it can even make the bladder irritable.

 Myth 5 – Surgery is the only treatment for urinary incontinence

 Surgery is not the only treatment option available for urinary incontinence; it is primarily used for patients suffering from Stress Urinary Incontinence, referred to as SUI.
-There are various treatment options available that are considered, and tried, before surgery is even considered; especially in older adults, surgery is likely the last option.
+There are various treatment options available that are considered, and tried, before surgery is even considered; especially for older adults, surgery is usually considered a last resort.
 Other, and widely used, treatment options include lifestyle modifications, exercises, medication and behavioral treatments among various options.
 The important thing about such treatment is that it has no side-effects.

-It is important to break-free of the shame that we carry about issues like urinary incontinence and talk about it.
-Talking about it will also help break these myths and make the issue (and its solutions) more known to people.
+It’s important to break free from the shame that we carry about issues like urinary incontinence and talk about it.
+Opening up helps break myths and makes the issue and its solutions more visible.
 If you are suffering from urinary incontinence then –

 Conclusion